A Complete Guide to Churn Prevention: 14 Strategies to Reduce Customer Churn

 It’s best to be both.
 The proactive approach will help you prevent customer churn before it happens, while the latter will be reserved for when customers churn nonetheless, indicating the need to change methods.

-We’ve discussed 15 proactive methods for preventing future churn, go ahead and implement the strategies that stood out to you.
+We’ve discussed 14 proactive methods for reducing churn, go ahead and implement the strategies that stood out to you.

-You can also get a demo today to see how Userpilot can help with churn prevention.
+You can also get a demo today to see how Userpilot can help with your churn prevention strategies.